PowerShell/PowerShell-RFC/Draft/Incremental-Parameter-Bind.md

 ## Alternate Proposals and Considerations

-1. **Explicit Flag for Incremental Binding**: Instead of changing the default behavior, introduce a.
-IncrementalBind flag to `CmdletBindingAttribute` or create an `IncrementalBindingAttribute` that enables incremental binding.
+1. **Explicit Flag for Incremental Binding**: Instead of changing the default behavior, introduce an `IncrementalBind` flag to `CmdletBindingAttribute` or create an `IncrementalBindingAttribute` that enables incremental binding.
 This would allow script authors to opt-in to the new behavior explicitly.

 2. **Dynamic Binding Callbacks**: Another approach might be to allow a scriptblock callback to be attached to a `RuntimeDefinedParameter`.
 This callback would execute when the parameter is bound, providing more granular control over the binding process.